JedWatson/react-tappable/README.md

 * when you start scrolling a parent element, the touch event is cancelled
 * if the `onPress` property is set, it will cancel the touch event after the press happens

 When touch events are not supported, it will fall back to mouse events.
+Keyboard events are also supported, emulating the behaviour of native button controls.

 ## Demo & Examples